This meeting takes place in Book 24 of Homer’s Illiad, and it’s interesting to consider the similarities and differences.

 Father to son

+In the Illiad, Homer also focuses on the role of human rapprochement.
 Hermes advises Priam to appeal to Achilles’ human side.
 “But you go in yourself and clasp Achilles’ knees, implore him by his father, his mother with lovely hair, by his own son – so you can stir his heart”.
 And indeed Priam prays his “heart out” to Achilles: “Remember your own father, great godlike Achilles, as old as I am, past the threshold of deadly old age”.
 Both the men weep together, remembering their loss.
-And Achilles recognises Priam’s audacity and “raised the old may by the hand and filled with pity now for his gray head and gray beard”.
-“Let us put our gries to rest in our own hearts.”
+And Achilles recognises Priam’s audacity and “raised the old man by the hand and filled with pity now for his gray head and gray beard”.
+“Let us put our grief to rest in our own hearts.”

 Achilles and the serving women